 To ensure that your cake is fully cooked in the middle, it is advisable to perform the toothpick test.
 Insert a toothpick into the center of the cake, and if it comes out clean or with a few crumbs, the cake is likely done.
 However, if the toothpick comes out with wet batter, the cake needs more baking time.

-See also How long to cook chicken thigs in oven
+See also How to prepare mussels to cook

 It is important to remember that different recipes and ovens may require different baking times.
 While some cakes may take 30-40 minutes to bake, others may need up to an hour or more.
 Checking the cake regularly towards the end of the suggested baking time and using the toothpick test can help prevent under-baking.